 Are you an ex-smoker and want to tell your story?
-Over the past few years, we’ve had more than 25 people share their real stories on what smoking has done to them through the Tips From Former Smokers campaign.
-Those stories have inspired hundreds of thousands of people to quit smoking for good.
-This is your chance to join them and keep what’s happened to you from happening to others.
+Over the past seven years, we’ve had more than 30 people share their real stories on what smoking has done to them and their families through the Tips From Former Smokers® campaign.
+Those stories have inspired more than half a million people to quit smoking for good.
+This is your chance to join other Tips participants to help prevent the suffering that comes with smoking-related illnesses from happening to others.

-The Centers for Disease Control and Prevention (CDC) launched the first-ever national tobacco education campaign - Tips From Former Smokers (Tips) in March 2012.
-The Tips campaign features real people - not actors - living with a serious illness from smoking and secondhand smoke.
+In March 2012, the Centers for Disease Control and Prevention (CDC) launched the first-ever national tobacco education campaign, Tips From Former Smokers (Tips).
+The Tips campaign features real people — not actors — living with a serious illness from smoking and secondhand smoke.
 The campaign continues today to deliver messages to inspire smokers to quit.

 The goals of the campaign are to:

-b) Are you a former smoker who was diagnosed with rheumatoid arthritis while you smoked?
+Are you a former smoker who was diagnosed with any of the following due to smoking?

-Share your story and assume the necessary paperwork involved with the recruitment process?
+Share your story and complete the necessary paperwork involved with the recruitment process?

-Travel within the U.S. for filming and recording?
+Travel within the United States for filming and recording?

-Ask your doctor to verify that smoking contributed to your health condition?
+Ask your doctor to verify in writing that smoking contributed to your health condition?